How Argentina's nationwide blackout happened | DW | 17.06.2019

-Blackouts that affect any entire country are incredibly rare.
+Blackouts that affect an entire country are incredibly rare.
 So how did it happen in Argentina?
-DW examines what happened in the South American country.
+DW examines what occurred in the South American country.

 Edesur, Argentina's electricity distributor, said that the blackout was caused by safeguard mechanisms that were activated to protect two of its power-producing stations.